Iron Soldier: Development

 Heavy property damage, a mech theme and a game that was open world and not on rails.

 — Eclipse Software Design founder Marc Rosocha gave Iron Soldier its raison d'être.

 Iron Soldier was developed by Eclipse Software Design, a Halle-based game developer founded by former Thalion Software staffer Marc Rosocha.
 In 1992, Atari contacted Eclipse Software about making games for the in-development Atari Jaguar game console.
 Rosocha and his team were given an early Jaguar prototype and quickly became familiar with it due to their previous experience with the Atari Falcon.
 Rosocha proposed a 3D shooter in the style of Starblade as he was a fan of fast-paced arcade games, however the game was rejected because it was on rails, which upset him and almost caused him to cut ties with Atari.
-Eclipse spent a year creating its own tools for Jaguar and discussing concepts with Atari, but had nothing finalized regarding a game.
+Eclipse spent a year creating its own tools for the Jaguar and discussing concepts with Atari, but had nothing finalized regarding a game.